 Giving or receiving unauthorized aid from another person.
 This includes “working together” and submitting identical answers or giving your work to someone else to copy.

-Plagiarizing or using AI such as chatGPT.
+Plagiarizing or using AI such as chatGPT and claiming the work as your own.

 Getting advance information about quizzes, tests, or examinations from someone who has already taken them.